-- Bring agency leadership and expertise to bear on the science and practice of HTA in the international health community.
+- Bring leadership and expertise to advance the science, practice and impact of HTA.

-- Build communities of practice to enable continuous exchange of knowledge and learning among our members.
+- Enable exchange of knowledge and learning among our members.

 How INAHTA Works

 INAHTA is a network that connects HTA agencies to each other to support knowledge sharing and the exchange of information, and also to serve as a forum for the identification and promotion of other interests of HTA agencies.
 The membership meets each year for a face-to-face meeting that is held adjacent to the HTAi conference.
 Througout the year, the membership participates in various communities of practice, task groups and/or Board subcommittees to advance the achievement of the strategic objectives of the Network and to deepen collaboration and trust amongst members.
 The Members of the INAHTA Board are composed of and elected by the membership and Board members stand for 2-year terms.
 The INAHTA Board is responsible for the development and implementation of the INAHTA Strategic Plan and oversees the work of the task groups, committees and Secretariat.
 The Secretariat is currently located at the Institute of Health Economics (IHE), Canada and is responsible for coordinating the activities of the Network.